 Multiple Attractions for Families in the Berkshires

 One of the best things about Vacation Village is that there is plenty to do in the area.
 For those who like to ski, Jiminy Peak ski area is directly across the street.
-On the grounds is a very nice restaurant, and a country store.
+On the grounds is a very nice restaurant and a country store.
 The country store is a bit expensive so should only be used if necessities or food were forgotten at home, and you just need something to tide you over.
-For summer visitors, Jiminey Peak has a Mountain Adventure Park and an Aerial Adventure Park, both of which offer fun for the whole family.
+For summer visitors, Jiminy Peak has a Mountain Adventure Park and an Aerial Adventure Park, both of which offer fun for the whole family.
 There are also state parks close by for those who want to hike.
-The Berkshire Mall, and a local Stop and Shop are fifteen and twenty minutes away respectively for anything you might need.
+The Berkshire Mall and a local Stop and Shop are fifteen and twenty minutes away respectively for anything you might need.
 Tanglewood, for classical music aficionados, is approximately 40 minutes away.
 One hour away is the Lee Premium Outlets, which is comprised of 60 outlet stores.
 Stores include Chicos, Aeropostale, Gap, J.Crew, Tommy Hilfiger, Eddie Bauer, Lacoste, Ann Taylor, and American Eagle Outfitters, to name just a few.